shivajid/MLOpsCICD/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## Kubeflow
+## Pipelines

 Before we get started it is a good pre-read to understand the concepts of Kubleflow.
-The [kubeflow.md](Kubeflow.md) file covers the basics and understanding on Kubeflow.
+The [Kubeflow.md](Kubeflow.md) file covers the basics and understanding on Kubeflow.
+After finishing the Kubelflow.md, [Vertex Pipeline User Guide](Vertex Pipeline User Guide.pdf) provides a good introduction to Vertex AI Pipelines and how it is different from the Open Source Kubeflow pipelines.

 ## About